The Nexus Trilogy: Nexus

 Meanwhile, Wats discovers that Suk Prat-Nung set up the ambush on Kade and Sam.
 He also discovers a plot to ambush them again during their Synchronicity party and sends an email to Kade to warn him.
 Sam sees the email and notifies ERD to be available in case of an ambush.
 At the Synchronicity party, Sam and Kade take Nexus and Empathek.
 They both use their mantras to change their memories.
 Sam, believing she is now Robyn Rodriguez, talks with Mai, a young girl that was born with Nexus abilities.
 Mai unlocks Sam's true memories and contributes to a great change inside Sam.
 Sam, overwhelmed by her sudden realization of the power of these drugs and released from her horrible past, talks with Kade.
 She releases his true memories and recounts her dark past.
 They both fall asleep.
 Upon waking they find Thanom Prat-Nung and his guards in the room.
 Narong, under the influence of Nexus 5 and the ERD, draws a gun on Thanom.
 Narong is killed by Thanom's guards and the ERD sends three team of men into the building, opening fire despite Sam's warnings of civilians.
 Mai and the other members of the party are killed.
 Sam kills several ERD agents.
 Kade fights the ERD soldiers.
 Wats joins the fight and is killed.
 The ERD detonate explosions in the skulls of the soldiers.
 Sam and Kade escape.

 Suk Prat-Nung still alive, with a few of his men, continues to fight Sam and Kade.
 Kade is captured while Sam defeats some of Suk's men.
 Kade uses Nexus 5 to control the actions of his captor, Suk, to escape.
 Suk is killed.
 Feng, Shu's driver and a super soldier clone, rescues Kade and Sam, bringing them to a monastery.
 Sam and Kade spend some time recovering at the monastery while the ERD searches for them.
 An ERD recon spider robot discovers Sam and Kade's location, and the ERD sends a team to retrieve them.
-On her way to the monastery, Shu and Feng discover the ERD helicopters going to the monastery.
-They get a message to the monastery.
+On their way to the monastery, Shu and Feng discover the ERD helicopters going to the monastery.
+They alert the monastery.
 Kade decides to mass distribute the Nexus 5 instructions.
-The ERD capture Kade placing him bound on a helicopter.
+The ERD capture Kade, placing him on a helicopter.
 Sam forces her way onto the helicopter, along with Feng.
 Shu takes control of the helicopter with her mind and forces it to return to the monastery.
-Before arriving two Thai fighter jets destroy the helicopters just as Kade, Sam, and Feng leap into a nearby lake.
+Two Thai fighter jets destroy the helicopters just as Kade, Sam, and Feng leap into a nearby lake.

 After returning to the monastery, the ERD recon spider robots shoots a neuro toxin at Kade and Shu.
 Feng cuts Kades right arm off to prevent the spreading of the toxin.
 Shu is killed.
 Nexus 5 is spread around the world, despite the efforts of government forces.
-Warren Becker, the Enforcement Division Deputy Director at the ERD, commits suicide.
+Warren Becker, the ERD Deputy Director, commits suicide.
 Kade uses gecko genes to grow back his arm.